asmith9455/CarND-Behavioral-Cloning-P3/writeup.md

 The model contains dropout layers in order to reduce overfitting (model.py line 93).
 Also, while training I adjusted the number of training epochs, looking for the number that would yield consistent improvements in both training and validation accuracy.
 The larger the number of epochs, the greater the change that the training loss would get to its minimum and the validation accuracy would stop improving (loss would stop decreasing).

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+This was done in place of forming a test set of data.

 #### 3. Model parameter tuning